stefan-rogin/webdisk/README.md

 # WebDisk

 WebDisk is a demo project for evaluation purposes.
-The name WebDisk is only for the purpose of the demo and is not related in any way with other existing projects having the same name.
+The name WebDisk is only for demo and is not related in any way with other existing projects having the same name.

 ## 1. Statement of Work